ethereum/EIPs/EIPS/eip-EVM+.md

 ## Abstract

 This EIP adds *decimal fixed* OPCODEs for arithmetic (DECADD, DECNEG, DECMUL, DECINV) and expression of all elementary functions (DECEXP, DECLN, DECSIN).
 All decimal values upto the maximal precision allowed by a int256 coefficient and exponent are represented exactly, as c*10^q.
 All implemented algorithms converge for all inputs given enough precision, as chosen by the user.
 All calculations are deterministic and gas is embedded bottom-up.
 Allowing high precision decimal elementary functions invites the worlds of mathematical finance, machine learning, science, digital art, games and others to Ethereum.
+The implementation is functional.

 ## Motivation